-- 10.1 The Regulations are effective June 13, 2019. - 10.2 Amendment of Regulations Subsequent amendments will become effective, following public notice and a public hearing to consider said amendments, upon affirmative vote of a majority of the Commission members present or upon a subsequent date specified at the time of their approval.
+- 10.1 The Regulations are effective June 13th, 2019, amended March 14th and April 11th, 2024 - 10.2 Amendment of Regulations Subsequent amendments will become effective, following public notice and a public hearing to consider said amendments, upon affirmative vote of a majority of the Commission members present or upon a subsequent date specified at the time of their approval.
 No amendment shall become effective unless and until a certified copy is placed on file with the Town Clerk.
 A copy of the rules and regulations, as amended, shall be filed with the Town Clerk on or before their effective date.